AA & PI Students

 Junichi Shamaoka, PsyD

 Junichi joined the CAPS team in 2019.
-Prior to joining UHS, Junichi was a CAPS psychologist at UC Santa Barbara and the University of Michigan.
+Before joining UHS, Junichi was a CAPS psychologist at UC Santa Barbara and the University of Michigan.
 He received his PsyD from Widener University and serves on the board of the Association for College Counseling Center Outreach.
-Junichi is passionate about Balinese Gamelan music and he’s a beginner rock climber.
+Junichi is passionate about Balinese Gamelan music, and he’s a beginner rock climber.
 He used to volunteer to raise/train service dog puppies!

 Additional Languages: Japanese